 Benefits of Virtualization for Embedded Products

-DornerWorks is very excited to be developing and distributing the Xen Zynq Distribution (XZD) to provide a quick, easy, and most importantly free way for developers to add virtualization to their Xilinx Zynq Ultrascale+ MPSoC based platforms.
+DornerWorks is very excited to be developing and distributing Virtuosity, based on open source Xen, for a quick, easy, and most importantly free way for developers to add virtualization to their Xilinx Zynq UltraScale+ MPSoC or NXP i.MX8 SoC based platforms.

 We’ve been interested in using type-1 hypervisors like Xen for many years, and we have even won a Small Business Innovation Research (SBIR) Award in 2011 to explore some of our ideas.
 Virtualization extensions added to the ARMv7 processors started the trend, but the improved and enhanced capabilities of the ARMv8 architecture, coupled with advanced fabricating techniques that allow for production of complex System on Chip (SoC) with multiple cores has really sparked interest in, and the need for, virtualization in the embedded space.

 The impetus for that interest is due to the number of benefits that virtualization can bring to an embedded solution.
 Just like the server market twenty years ago, embedded processors have crossed an inflection point where the value of being able to easily manage the processing power provided by the silicon surpasses the value of the lost processing power due to overhead incurred by the technology enabling it.
 For the embedded space, it helps that the ARMv8’s virtualization features allow Xen to run with very little overhead and that Xen has had over fifteen years to mature in the server market.